EdgeVerve/oe-job-scheduler/README.md

 13. Able to define arbitrary parameter object in the Job definition, to be passed to jobs at runtime
 14. Able to skip or fail a job execution by calling appropriate functions
 15. Able to trigger a defined job manually for immediate execution by function call or http request.
+16. Able to chain jobs for sequential execution

 <a name="Setup"></a>